Pantera discography

-The following is a discography of Pantera, an American heavy metal band.
-Pantera formed in the early 1980s and released four studio albums in their early years through its own record label, Metal Magic Records.
-The band's major-label debut, Cowboys from Hell (1990), peaked at number 27 on the US Billboard Heatseekers chart, and was certified platinum by the Recording Industry Association of America (RIAA).
+The following is the discography of Pantera, an American heavy metal band.
+Pantera formed in the early 1980s and released four studio albums in their early years through their own record label, Metal Magic Records.
+The band's major-label debut, Cowboys from Hell (1990), peaked at number 27 on the Billboard Heatseekers chart in the United States, and was certified platinum by the Recording Industry Association of America (RIAA).
 The following year, Cowboys from Hell: The Videos was released; it included video clips produced for Cowboys from Hell.
 The video was certified gold by the RIAA.

 Pantera's second major-label album, Vulgar Display of Power (1992), reached number 44 on the Billboard 200, and was later certified platinum by the Australian Recording Industry Association and the RIAA.
 Vulgar Display of Power produced two singles, "Mouth for War" and "Walk"; both songs have accompanying music videos included on 1993's Vulgar Video.
-Like its predecessor, this video was certified platinum by the RIAA.
-After touring for two years, the group released Far Beyond Driven (1994), which debuted atop of the US Billboard 200 and Australian ARIA charts, reached the top five in Sweden and the United Kingdom, and was certified platinum in Canada and the U.S. The album produced three singles: "5 Minutes Alone", "I'm Broken", and the Black Sabbath cover, "Planet Caravan"; the latter reached the top 30 in the U.S. Mainstream Rock Tracks and UK singles chart.
+This video was certified platinum by the RIAA.
+After touring for two years, the group released Far Beyond Driven (1994), which debuted at #1 on the US Billboard 200 and Australian ARIA charts, reached the top five in Sweden and the United Kingdom, and was certified platinum in Canada and the U.S. The album produced three singles: "5 Minutes Alone", "I'm Broken", and the Black Sabbath cover, "Planet Caravan"; which reached the top 30 in the U.S. Mainstream Rock Tracks and UK singles chart.
 The Great Southern Trendkill (1996) peaked at numbers two and four on the US Billboard 200 and Australian ARIA charts respectively, and reached the top five on the Finland YLE lista and New Zealand RIANZ charts.